Dan’s Hope is a family fund set up by James and Debra McLellan for their son, Dan, who has Ullrich congenital muscular dystrophy.

 Debra McLellan said,

 As a parent, the one thing you want for your child is to know that they will have a happy healthy and long life.
 Ullrich congenital muscular dystrophy affects less than one in a million children and it was a huge shock to us when Dan was diagnosed.
 It is a progressive condition which means that Dan has very weak muscles.
-At the moment he can walk short distances but falls often, and unless we find a cure, he will never jump or run and he will need help with breathing as the disease starts to affect his lungs.
+He will never jump or run and he will need help with breathing as the disease starts to affect his lungs.

 It is heartbreaking to see him watch his older brother and little friends running and jumping, but Dan always has a cheeky smile and is such great fun.
 We feel blessed to be his mum and dad.